-- (b) The Power LED is green when the modem router is turned on. - The Wireless LED is lit when the modem router is turned on. - Some the DSL LED is green when you have an ADSL connection. - 6 The Internet LED is green when an Internet connection exists.
+- The Power LED is green when the modem router is turned on. - The Wireless LED is lit when the modem router is turned on. - The DSL LED is green when you have an ADSL connection. - The Internet LED is green when an Internet connection exists.